rschristopher/ischristtrue.com/src/modern-views/millennialism.md

-# Millennialism
+p# Millennialism

 Millennialism is a [modern](index.md) belief in a future utopia, usually a thousand year period (a literal *millennium*).
-We've seen echoes of millennialism through western culture, from the supposed "Third Reich" in Nazi Germany to various new age and transcendental utopian movements (e.g., the *age of Aquarius*).
+We've seen echoes of millennialism through western culture, from the supposed "Thousand-year Reich" in Nazi Germany to various new age and transcendental utopian movements (e.g., the *age of Aquarius*).
 And it has recently become a popular view amongst protestant Christian denominations.

 To be clear, these are not [ancient views](../ancient-views/index.md) although there were traces of millennialism in the ancient world (condemned by the early church).